dakario/Jaeger_install/README.md

 ## Install Kafka

-We start installing kafka by creating a dedicated namespace:
+Now we can start installing kafka by creating a dedicated namespace:

 ```
 kubectl create namespace kafka